The Sport, Sensuality and Art of Pole Dance: An interview

 Pole dance has evolved in a number of ways since the late 60s, especially with the advent of formal competitions.
 The IPSF holds the World Pole and Aerial Championships every year, with participants competing in categories like Male/Female Doubles, Junior Girls, and Senior Men (18-39 years old).
 Yes — plenty of men now pole dance, too.
 The U.S. is home to a national Pole Dance Championship, in which “soloists are judged in five areas: performance; flexibility and extension; difficulty of tricks; smooth and unique transitions; and technique.”
 Regardless of skill level, many practitioners also attend the annual International Pole Convention, or PoleCon, which offers workshops, access to vendors, and performances.

 While it’s certainly become more mainstream, there’s still a stigma that follows pole dancers wherever they go.
 Tami Joy Schlichter, cofounder of the U.S. Aerial Organization, writes: “Because pole is not considered part of the aerial world, we have a harder time overcoming pole’s taboo past and as a result have to deal with a stigma that other aerialists do not.”
 That taboo — ascribed initially to those who practice the sport naked as a profession — seems to cast a persistent shadow over pole dance performed for other purposes, too.
+This is not to say that pole dancers believe there is any legitimacy to the taboo.
+Crampe clarifies that strippers "are fully part of our large community.
+All [types of pole dance] are accepted.

 Beyond the stigma, pole artists also have to contend with those who claim it’s not a legitimate art form — including and up to governing bodies.
 In 2012, for instance, a New York court held that “exotic dancing does not qualify as ‘dramatic or musical arts performances’” in response to a club’s application for associated tax breaks.
 Not all of the judges agreed with the majority opinion, however.
 One of the three dissenting judges wrote: “I would be appalled… if the state were to exact from Hustler a tax that The New Yorker did not have to pay on the ground that what appears in Hustler is insufficiently ‘cultural or artistic.’”